sionara/sionara/README.md

 ### Sion Lee

-Self-taught Full-Stack Developer.
+Full-Stack Developer.
 Check out my Github to see some of the pages I am working on!
 - 🔭 I’m currently working on building a responsive website using HTML/CSS and Javascript.

 [My linkedin](https://www.linkedin.com/in/sion-lee-lnkdin/)